 CERTIFICATION.
-Certification will not be sent to the VA until the veteran has a complete file in the Admissions Office.
-This includes transcripts from all previous colleges attended or high school transcript if no postsecondary schools were attended.
+A status "pending" certification will be sent to the VA until the veteran has a complete file in the Admissions Office.
+This includes transcripts from all previous colleges attended or high school transcript if no postsecondary schools were attended, and military training documentation.